Los Angeles Chargers vs. Houston Texans NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Chargers stats and trends

-- When Los Angeles records more than 26.6 points, it is 6-2 against the spread and 7-1 overall.
+- Los Angeles is 6-2 against the spread and 7-1 overall this season when the team records more than 26.6 points.

-- In games that Los Angeles totals more than 378.4 yards, the team is 5-3 against the spread and 6-2 overall.
+- Los Angeles is 5-3 against the spread and 6-2 overall when the team totals over 378.4 yards.

-- The Chargers have 17 giveaways this season, while the Texans have 21 takeaways.
+- This year, the Chargers have 17 turnovers, four fewer than the Texans have takeaways (21).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Texans.